|NEPA Process Flow Chart - click image to enlarge. |

 The information on this page is designed for a technical audience.

-Chapter 400 of the Environmental Procedures Manual (EPM) describes policies that must be considered when completing an EA.
+Chapter 400 of the Environmental Manual (EM) describes policies that must be considered when completing an EA.

 Document Review and Inviting Comments